-Side story that I wanted to share with you all, just what I have been feeling today!
+Side story that I wanted to share with you all, it’s too cute for me!

 It’s amazing how kids learn as they grow up, isn’t it!
 I have been watching my daughter go from words like “eventan” (for elephant), “yaiyan” (for Lion), “momit” (for 1 minute) ..and now she says the full sentence with all the perfect pronunciations.
 Oh how I miss those days, her baby talks!

 Now son has all those baby talks, baby words which is so damn cute.
-He loves to talk and keeps talking to everyone he comes across, be it my maid, the courier boy, or a stranger walking on the road whom he meets while walking to his school, he just talks to all of them and he talks in baby language which most of the people don’t get the words he’s saying.
+He loves to talk and keeps talking to everyone he comes across, be it my house help, the courier boy, or a stranger walking on the road.
+He just talks to all of them and he talks in baby language which most of the people don’t get the words he’s saying.
 They always look at my face expecting me to translate to them in the language they would understand.
 It’s like I have been the translator. 😀 😛

 So today me and my daughter were having a conversation, I was explaining to her something, something very important and I wanted to make sure she listen to me and understand what I was saying.
 The little one was behind her and as I was talking, he went on for every sentence..”ya….ya…ya…ya…”.
 It was distracting but I was busy concentration on what I was saying so went on.
 Then suddenly he said, “yaaaa…essather” (translated to yeah exactly).
 I have no idea from where he caught that word, but it was very cute the way he said, and we both stopped our serious conversation and laughed out so loud.